Request a Callback 0808 175 1966

 Plan Pre-move Food Shopping

-Once your removal company is booked take a good look in your cupboards, fridge and freezer so you know exactly what you have left and plan what needs eating.
+Once your removal company is booked, take a look in your cupboards, fridge and freezer so you know exactly what you have left and plan what needs eating.
 Although taking your cupboard essentials with you is a possibility, eating up what you have could save you some time with one or two less boxes to pack and un-pack at the other end.

 Moving Day Checklist